 The acronym RAID is an acronym under which various techniques are hidden, mostly designed to manage a series of storage disks in a single volume elastically and securely: the acronym, which stands for "Redundant Matrice of Independent Disks", is it can understandably translate as a set of independent disks into a redundant volume although, as redundancy is not strictly mandatory.

-It is a very common method of protecting application data on both hard disk drives and solid-state storage.
+It is a common method of protecting application data on hard disk drives and solid-state storage.
 Speaking for the first time about this technique were David A. Patterson, Garth A. Gibson, and Randy H. Katz in an article published in the proceedings of the 1988 SIGMOD Conference and entitled "A Case for Redundant Arrays of Inexpensive Disks".

 The original idea combines a series of low-cost disks to optimize the system regarding capacity, reliability, and speed concerning a next-generation disc.